Nathan Healy

 Frequently Asked Questions

-Yes, solar panels increase home value in New York.
-According to Zillow research, homes with solar panels sell for 4.1% more than comparable homes without solar.
+Yes, solar panels can increase your home value in New York.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+In a high-cost market like New York — where the median home value is well above the national average — that premium can translate to tens of thousands of dollars.